vitelabs/vite-wiki/docs/dex/api/dex-apis.md

 # ViteX API

+## Update Logs
+2020-04-30
+- All apis will update to v2, v1 will be remained to 2020-05-15, please upgrade quickly.
+- Response msg.
+Will be changed from `Success` to `ok`.
+- Query order APIs do not need authorization.
+However, it requires address param.
+See `GET /api/v2/order /api/v2/orders`
+- Balance API does not require authorization either. `/api/v1/account` is mod to `/api/v2/balance`
+- `/markets、/ticker/24hr、/ticker/bookTicker` API updated

 ## Overview
 ViteX API enables users to complete trading operations on ViteX decentralized exchange without exposing private keys.
 ViteX API is categorized into trading API and market trends API.
 Trading API (also known as private API) requires authentication and authorization, and provides functions such as order placement and cancellation.